Impact of the COVID-19 pandemic on the fashion industry: Covid-inspired styles

 Face masks are a "piece of clothing ... that began as purely protective transforming into a fashion statement in no time at all."
 The trikini in Italy, for example, consists of two piece beachwear and a matching mask.
 More broadly they have appeared on the catwalk as a part of the haute couture's industry turn towards a utilitarian flair, and furthermore with the global rollout of effective vaccines thought is now being given to "the post-COVID look".

 Leisurewear

 Sales of casualwear and sleepwear, to adapt to the lockdown lifestyle, boomed.
 The demand for tracksuits, pajamas, hoodies, sportswear, and other leisurewear highly rose.
-Baggy jeans, for example, replaced tight ones in top slaes.
+Baggy jeans, for example, replaced tight ones in top sales.
 Sweatpants sales grew 80% in 2020 in the USA alone.

-Those changes in tastes led businesses to pivot their focus towards home-worn clothes.
+Those changes in tastes led businesses to pivot their focus towards home-worn clothes, athleisure, loungewear and onesies.
 A post-pandemic challenge also brought a greater focus on hygiene and safety.

 One report based on a US survey showed that 79% said they dress differently since the lock-down.
 The term "casualization" was used to describe this trend that had been observed before the sanitary crisis, but accelerated after the lock-down.